s2t2/lambda-ds-3-3/notes/class-3.md

 As you are working with your own predictive models (like the iris example below), make sure you know how to use pickle to save the model to a file, and also later reconstitute the model from the file.

+> FYI: the purpose of the code below is not to train the best model, but rather to show an example of how to use a model

 ```py
 # web_app/classifier.py